How to Plan a Loire Valley Day Trip from Paris

 In the summer, the best Loire Valley Castles see the crowds (skip-the-line tickets are highly recommended), and you may enjoy the visits less.
 However, summer is also the season of many beautiful festivals in the Loire Valley towns.
 Some of the Loire Castles also host music festivals, garden festivals, or sound and light night festivals.

 Winter is the less interesting season to visit the Loire Valley, and some of the lesser-known Loire Castles may be closed to the public.
 However, in wintertime, skip-the-line tickets are not necessary, and you can enjoy the best Loire Valley Castles without the crowds.

 Choose only 1-2 Loire Castles to visit for your Loire Valley day trip from Paris.
 Consider an average of 1-2 hours of visit per castle but some of them have such beautiful grounds that you could easily spend the full day on it!

 For the perfect day trip from Paris to Loire Valley, try to combine small towns, Loire Valley Castles, and food and wine tasting.
 Guided day tours are usually good at doing this.

 Bring good walking shoes, you are going to walk a lot!
 And don’t forget your refillable bottle of water to keep you hydrated.

+A camera is a must!
 Some châteaux, like Château de Chambord, don’t allow tripods in.
 You are warned!